dimitri/pgloader/pgloader.1.md

 	    Takes a numeric value as argument.
 Instruct pgloader to skip that many lines at the beginning of the input file.

+      - *csv header*

+	    Use the first line read after *skip header* as the list of csv field names to be found in the CSV file, using the same CSV parameters as for the CSV data.

       - *trim unquoted blanks*

 	    When reading unquoted values in the `CSV` file, remove the blanks